BestSolution-at/code-swt/README.md

 # Copyright & License

-All code is copyright by BestSolution.at and currently made available under GPLv3
+All code is copyright by BestSolution.at and currently made available under EPL 1.0